nifoc/blog.kempkens.io/_posts/2015-07-12-porting-pcsensor-to-freebsd.md

 Last week, it got rather hot where I live and so I got interested in measuring the temperature of the room where I keep my NAS and various other devices.
 I started looking for cheap USB thermometers and quickly found [this one](http://www.amazon.de/gp/product/B009RETJIO).
 It has some decent reviews and costs only around 16€, which seemed perfect to simply play around with.

-The device only comes bundled with Windows software, but there is an open source utility called `pcsensor` which allows you use it via the command line on Linux.
+The device only comes bundled with Windows software, but there is an open source utility called `pcsensor` which allows you to use it via the command line on Linux.
 I don't have any Linux devices in the room that I wanted to measure.
 Since the source code was pretty straightforward and only minimal changes were required to port the utility to FreeBSD, I did just that!
 You can find the ported source code on [GitHub](https://github.com/nifoc/pcsensor-freebsd).

 {% highlight text %}
 $ pcsensor -h